ubc-lib-geo/creating-index-maps/content/clean-inventory.md

 - Click <b>OK</b> to execute the changes.

 ### Add a term or value
-<b>use this if you would like to insert a term in the cell value for the entire column, like adding the term "UTM" to a column with just a value for the zone number.</b>
+Use this if you would like to insert a term in the cell value for the entire column, like adding the term "UTM" to a column with just a value for the zone number.
 - Click on a column with values that need to be replaced, then select Edit cells > Transform.
 In the new window's "Expression" box, the expression should read <b>'[term]' + '[space]' + value</b>.
 For example:
 ```